UK, ARTISTIC DIRECTOR / CHOREOGRAPHER / DIRECTOR

 Charlotte choreographs for other companies in the UK and abroad and regularly teaches choreography, devising and composition at BA and MA level here and abroad.
 She leads rigorous, transformative Continuing Professional Development Labs across the UK and facilitates a range of Social Engagement Projects.
-Vincent also works as an outside eye, director and facilitator, for example supporting the research phase in 2013 of Sue MacLaine’s startling production Can I Start Again, Please (Total Theatre Award for Innovation, Experimentation 2015, touring 2016); directing Two Destination Language’s hugely popular Near Gone (Total Theatre Award for Innovation, Experimentation 2014) and directing Kiera Martin’s Here Comes Trouble (touring 2016).
+Vincent also works as an outside eye, director and facilitator, for example supporting the research phase in 2013 of Sue MacLaine’s startling production Can I Start Again, Please (Total Theatre Awards for Innovation 2015, Experimentation 2015 and Touring 2016); directing Two Destination Language’s hugely popular Near Gone (Total Theatre Awards for Innovation 2014 and Experimentation 2014) and directing Kiera Martin’s Here Comes Trouble (touring 2016).

 She has also collaborated and toured with accomplished performer Liz Aggiss as V&A Artefacts creating intelligent, funny, original performance work that challenges the perception of what women of a certain age should be up to on stage.